 - How might the researchers make sure the findings of the research reach the general population?

 In our strategy we made a commitment to promote the engagement of the public and patients in the research we support.
-We therefore launched a new pilot initiative in February 2017 that involved members of the public in reviewing certain aspects of research proposals.
+We therefore launched a pilot initiative in February 2017 that involved members of the public in reviewing certain aspects of research proposals to our Investigator-Led Projects scheme (ILP) 2017.

 The HRB maintains a dedicated database of potential public reviewers.
-Because so many people expressed an interest in our pilot, we won’t actively recruit people for the new public reviews in 2018.
+Because so many people expressed an interest in our pilot, we have a large panel of public reviewers and haven’t actively recruited people since.
 However, if you have a particular interest in being involved and joining this initiative please do get in touch.
 You will need to have an email account and be able to fill in forms on a computer.
-Please fill in thePublic Reviewer Application Formand send it to Sara Lord
+Training workshops are available to those selected to review.

 Guidance notes for our public reviewers can be found hereClose